 SCA may refuse to forward (filter) an appeal where:

-(a) The appeal has not be made on the correct form, or the form is incomplete;
+(a) The appeal is not made on the correct form, or the form is incomplete;

 (b) The appeal has been submitted late;